jusliu9547/DataCamp_project/README.md

 * A Network Analysis of Game of Thrones
 	- Network analysis with Python
+* Dr. Semmelweis and the Discovery of Handwashing
+	- bootstrap sampling exercise with basic plotting skill
 * Exploring 67 years of LEGO
 	- Simple warn-up project
-* Dr. Semmelweis and the Discovery of Handwashing
-	- bootstrap sampling exercise with basic plotting skill
 * Exploring the Bitcoin Cryptocurrency Market
 	- Visualization & data cleaning
+* Exploring the evolution of Linux
+	- Mining software repositories project
 * Risk and Returns/ The Sharpe Ratio
 	- Finanicial ratio exercise